Toronto District School Board

 Primary Division (Grade 3)

-Compared to the Province and last year’s TDSB results, the percentage of fully participating Grade 3 TDSB students achieving at or above the provincial standard (Levels 3 and 4) in 2023-24 is:
+The percentage of fully participating Grade 3 TDSB students achieving at or above the provincial standard (Levels 3 and 4) in 2024-25 is:

 This cohort of students experienced both JK and SK years during the Pandemic.
 Literacy preparation and early literacy behaviours may have been considerably affected by the disrupted service.